 TELEPHONE No. 1 | |||||||||||

-![]() Made by British Western Electric (originally their Model No. 265) and also used by the National Telephone Company (their Telephone No. 4).
+![]() Made by British Western Electric (originally their Model No. 265) and used by the National Telephone Company (their Telephone No. 4).
 The GPO inherited the NTC's telephone estate and therefore a large number of NTC Telephone No. 4's.
-Wooden cased telephone fitted with a sloping writing desk.
-Fitted with a Bell Receiver, 1000 ohm bell, Induction Coil and solid back transmitter.
+This is a wooden cased telephone fitted with a sloping writing desk and fitted with a Bell Receiver, 1000 ohm bell ringer, Induction Coil and solid back transmitter.
 The 3 terminal type was superseded by the 5 terminal type.
+A later style, the Mark 234, was introduced around 1917 (see picture to the right) and these were fitted with a detachable switch hook, the Hook, Receiver F. The top of the telephone was square and not ornate like previous models.
+A coin collecting box can be connected to this telephone.
 The telephone should be fixed to the wall, the lower edge 40 inches from the floor.
-Superseded the Instrument, Subscribers, Wall NT No. 13.
+This telephone superseded the Instrument, Subscribers, Wall N.T.
+No. 13.
 This telephone was in the 1928 Rate book but not available in the 1946 Rate Book.
 Telephone Mark 234 includes (1928):- Mark N.T.
 No.13:- Mark N.T.
 Nos.
-14 and 16:- Additional Information Later Types - 5 Terminal:- Early Telephone No.1's were in fact NTC badged.
+14 and 16:- Additional Information Later Type - 5 Terminal:- Early Telephone No.1's were in fact NTC badged.
 NTC bought the phones from British Western Electric who made them in Antwerp, Belgium.
 The B.P.O continued to purchase from the British Western Electric Co. and this was their model No. 312.
 Some may have been made by British Ericsson,

 their mode N1460.
 Circuit diagrams - N101 and C.B.
 518. A discussion on the Telephone No. 1 How to convert to Plug and Socket Labels for the notice frame